mrravipandee/node-packages/text-to-speech-mp3/README.md

 ## 🌐 Language Support

 By default, it uses English (`en`).
-You can modify the source code to support other [Google Translate TTS languages](https://cloud.google.com/translate/docs/languages).
+You can customize the source to support other [Google Translate TTS languages](https://cloud.google.com/translate/docs/languages).

 ---

 ## 🛠 Requirements

 - Node.js v14+
-- Internet connection (for fetching TTS audio)
+- Internet connection

 ---